kushaldev75/Disaster-Response/README.md

 ## Build Pipelines to Classify Messages with Figure Eight

-This project is a part of my Udacitiy Nanodegree which Aims to builds a data pipeline to prepare message data from major natural disasters around the world.
+This project is my personal motivation which Aims to builds a data pipeline to prepare message data from major natural disasters around the world.
 I build an ETL and RandomForest pipeline to categorize emergency messages based on the needs communicated by the sender.

 ## Main Steps